justrosy/group-story/story.md

-Once upon a time, there was a talking horse... add more here
+Once upon a time, there was a talking horse that walked into a bar